 Mothers may also be on medicines to manage their symptoms whilst infected with COVID-19 and it is important to consider the safety of these medicines during breastfeeding.
 Information is available on this website to inform those decisions (see Information Sources below), and UKDILAS can be contacted directly for further support.

-The Service provides evidence based information for every medicine available in the UK and has risk assessed this in terms of safety during breastfeeding.
-This information is available on this SPS website by searching for the relevant drug name and clicking on the ‘Lactation Safety Information’ button (see below for a User Guide).
+The Service provides evidence based information for almost every medicine available in the UK and has risk assessed this in terms of safety during breastfeeding.
+This information is available by searching for the relevant drug name and clicking on the ‘Lactation Safety Information’ button (see below for a User Guide).
 Definitions used to risk assess the medicines can be accessed here.

 In addition a number of evidence summaries (Q & As) are also available; the full list can be accessed here.